carpentries/instructor-training/06-memory.md

 > ## The serial position effect
 >
 > Go to [this website](http://cat.xula.edu/thinker/memory/working/serial) and
 > follow the instructions therein.
+This demonstrates some interesting facts
+> about memory.
 >
 {: .challenge}